3 Common Risks the Day After Easter

 4. You sense momentum and don’t want to waste it.

-• Spend some time today reflecting on your own salvation story, and how your life has changed.
+• Spend some time today reflecting on your own salvation story and how your life has changed.

-• Find a quiet place to thank God for all He did this past weekend – for the things you could see, and the things you could not see.
+• Find a quiet place to thank God for all He did this past weekend – for the things you could see and the things you could not see.
 (Ephesians 6:10-12)

-• Pour a cup of coffee, and write several notes thanking your key leaders and volunteers for what they did to help advance the Kingdom over Easter.
+• Pour a cup of coffee and write several notes thanking your key leaders and volunteers for what they did to help advance the Kingdom over Easter.

-• Easter is about new life, it’s about ushering in what is new.
+• Easter is about new life; it’s about ushering in what is new.
 What do you sense God wants to do new in you and your church?

 Be careful not to miss the meaning and impact of the post-Easter season for you personally because you worked so hard to prepare your Easter services for others.

-3) Celebration without action
+3) Celebration without action and intentional follow-through

 If you experienced a large number of guests and salvations for your church, that is awesome!

 Having a post-Easter “party” with a few key leaders is great.
 Maybe enjoy a fun lunch together and tell a few favorite stories from yesterday.
 Or take a day off to smell the roses and catch your breath!
+Spend some time thinking about the above bullet points.

 You might be surprised, however, by how many churches have no real written plan for guest follow-up.